-"cheers to a new year and another chance for us to get it right// oprah winfree
+“cheers to a new year and another chance for us to get it right

 Happy New Year to all.
 I trust you fared well over the holiday season.
 Mine was delightful, having the pleasure to entertain family traveling to our part of the world (which happens very rarely, if ever).
 It was fun playing tourist with my American cousins, seeing my town in a different perspective while revisiting some old favourites I long ago abandoned.
 It also struck a cord within, a wanderlust of sorts and a yearning to explore my very own backyard.

-When it comes to New Year resolutions they can be relentlessly fleeting.
+When it comes to New Year resolutions we place as much attention to detail as one would find in a preface.
+Yet resolutions can can be relentlessly fleeting.
 At times I wonder why we bother?
-But then again what better time to forge tangible change than during the dawn of a New Year.
+But then again what better time to forge tangible change than during the dawn of a New Year?
 Right when motivational levels are at epic proportions; not just stirring within yourself but with those around you too.

-Looking back 2016 was not a particularly eventful year which left a bitter taste in my mouth; one of unaccomplished concerns, irregardless of momentum and adventures gained at the peak of the year.
+Looking back 2016 was not a particularly eventful year and one left a bitter taste in my mouth.
+One of unaccomplished concerns; irregardless of momentum and adventures gained at the peak of the year.
 Last year I resolved to part ways with resolutions, opting to embrace each and every day instead.
 In hindsight perhaps someone with the innate tendency to procrastinate and flounder should not have been given such freedoms, as I seemingly squandered valuable time away whist simultaneously breaking such pledges to remain present.
-So this year I made it a point to set myself goals and expectations, electing to be vigilant and rigorous because if I don't reign in those wayfaring ways then I'll find myself in a similar situation; aghast and utterly disappointed at the conclusion of another ineffective year.
+So this year I made it a point to set myself goals and expectations, electing to be vigilant and rigorous because if I don’t reign in those wayfaring ways then I’ll find myself in a similar situation; aghast and utterly disappointed at the conclusion of another ineffective year.

 In terms of blogging and writing the battle in achieving balance needs to be attained.
 I was reading this interview with Camille from Camille over the Rainbow about her foray and struggles with the blogging world.
 While the article delved in various areas, what stuck most was a paragraph about creating.
 Creating as if someone you cared about was reading it.